agilord/aws_client/generated/aws_secretsmanager_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-AWS Secrets Manager provides a service to enable you to store, manage, and retrieve, secrets.
+Amazon Web Services Secrets Manager provides a service to enable you to store, manage, and retrieve, secrets.

 ## Links